-How to Mount It Without Ruining Your Wall
+How to Mount the Panels Without Ruining Your Wall

-The challenge here… is finding an adhesive strong enough to support the weight of the foam, yet weak enough to be cleanly detached when necessary.
+So the challenge here is to find an adhesive strong enough to support the weight of the foam, yet weak enough to be cleanly removed at any time..

 Unfortunately, since every wall/paint job is different, there is no single solution that works in all cases.
 Which is why so many products exist to solve this one problem.

-And Auralex, more-so than any other company, has developed a wide-variety of adhesives to choose from…these being the top 3:
+Auralex more so than any other company, has developed a wide variety of adhesives to choose from for this one purpose.

-Of the 3, TubeTak is the strongest, but can be difficult to remove.
-TempTabs are the weakest, but don’t always hold well.
+TubeTak is the strongest, but can be difficult to remove.
+EZ-stick is the weakest, but may not always hold well.

 But the problem with FoamTak or any other spray-on adhesive, is that it leaves a big mess behind once everything is removed.

-So here’s trick I discovered in my own studio:
+So here’s a trick I discovered in my own studio:

-By FIRST covering both the wall and the back of the foam with clear packaging tape, and THEN spraying the FoamTak in between…
+First, cover both the wall and the back of the foam with clear packaging tape.

-I was able to mount my panels while leaving ZERO adhesive residue on anything.
+With this method, you’ll be able to mount your panels while leaving ZERO adhesive residue on anything.

 And if all this stuff seems way too complicated, there’s one final option you can try which may be the best of all.

-Rather than using an adhesive, you could instead try Auralex OFFset Impaling Clips, which screw into the wall, and are used to hang your acoustic foam by “impaling” them.
+Rather than using an adhesive, you could instead try impaling clips, which screw into the wall, and are used to hang your acoustic foam by “impaling” them.